biodavidjm/artMS/README.md

 ```
 fractions:
   enabled : 1 # 1 for protein fractions, 0 otherwise
-  aggregate_fun : sum
 ```

 #### Special case: SILAC

-One of the most widely used techniques that enable relative protein quantitation is stable isotope labeling by amino acids in cell culture (SILAC).
+One of the most widely used techniques that enable relative protein quantification is stable isotope labeling by amino acids in cell culture (SILAC).
 The keys file will capture the typical SILAC experiment.
 For example, let's show a SILAC experiment with two conditions, two biological replicates and two technical replicates: